neuml/paperai/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------

-paperai is an AI application for medical/scientific papers.
+paperai is an AI application for medical and scientific papers.

 ![demo](https://raw.githubusercontent.com/neuml/paperai/master/demo.png)